 If you're looking to travel comfortably and cheaply, bus tours can be a good option — and if you've got an excellent guide, it can be a great one.
 The best guides bring Roman life alive in Pompeii or help you recall recent history in Berlin.

+Be informed.
 A good guidebook and map are your keys to travel freedom.
-Bad tour guides call the dreaded tourist with a guidebook an “informed passenger.”
-But a guidebook is your key to travel freedom.
-Get maps and tourist information from your (or another) hotel desk or a tourist information office.
+Get maps and tourist information from your hotel or a tourist information office.
 If your accommodations are located outside the city center, ask your hotelier how to catch public transportation downtown.
-Taxis can be affordable if you split the cost with other tour members.
+Taxis can be affordable if you split the cost with other travelers.

-Remember that it’s your trip.
-Don’t let bus tour priorities keep you from what you’ve traveled all the way to Europe to see.
+Remember that it's your trip.
+Don't let bus tour priorities keep you from what you've traveled all the way to Europe to see.
 If your Amsterdam guide schedules a trip to the diamond-polishing place instead of the Van Gogh Museum (no kickbacks on Van Gogh), feel free to skip out and sightsee on your own.
-Your guide may warn you that you’ll get lost and the bus won’t wait.
-Keep your independence — and keep your hotel address in your money belt.
+Your guide may warn you that you'll get lost and the bus won't wait.
+Keep your independence — and your hotel address in your moneybelt.

 Discriminate among optional excursions.
 Some tour companies include certain activities in the price (such as half-day city sightseeing tours), then offer one or two optional special excursions or evening activities for an additional cost.
-While you’re capable of doing plenty on your own, optional excursions can be a decent value — especially when you factor in the time and energy it requires to plan and execute logistics independently.
+While you are capable of doing plenty on your own, optional excursions can be a decent value — especially when you factor in the time and energy it requires to plan and execute logistics independently.
 But don't feel pressured to join.
-Guides promote excursions because they get a commission.
+Guides may promote excursions because they get a commission.
 Compare prices by asking your hotelier or checking a guidebook for the going rate for a gondola ride, Seine River cruise, or whatever.